DETReg: Unsupervised Pretraining with Region Priors for Object Detection: Experiments

 These experiments test how \model extends to the few-shot settings established in existing literature. \\ \textbf{Pretraining.} We pretrain \model based on \defdetr~\cite{zhu2020deformable} for $5$ epochs on ImageNet (\imagenetthousand). \\ \textbf{Baselines.} We consider \defdetr with a supervised pretrained backbone as the most direct baseline as its architecture and training strategy mirror \model.
 We also report the results of recent few-shot approaches, which utilize different underlying object detectors.
 Concurrent to our work, Meta-DETR~\cite{zhang2021meta} proposed a new method based on \defdetr.
 However, unlike \model, it uses a ResNet101 backbone and a single image scale, but we include its results to encourage unified reporting, even when experimental settings are not perfectly aligned. \\ \textbf{Experiments.} Following the standard few-shot protocol for object detection~\cite{wang2020frustratingly}, we finetune \model on the full data of 60 base classes, which contain around $99$K labeled images.
 Then, we finetune on a balanced set of all 80 classes, where every class has $k\in\{10, 30\}$ object instances.
 We use the splits from~\cite{wang2020frustratingly} and report the performance on the novel 20 classes.
 The results are shown in~\cref{table:fewshot}.

 \cref{table:fewshot_nobase} shows an extreme few-shot setup where \model is finetuned on the balanced few-shot set without the intermediate finetuning on base classes.
-We consider finetuning the decoder only (\textit{ft-decoder}) and the full model (\textit{ft-full}). \\ \textbf{Results.} \cref{table:fewshot} shows that \model improves over supervised pretraining and achieves state-of-the-art on the standard few-shot setting when using base classes.
-Note that \model only uses a simple fine-tuning strategy, while other methods may include more complicated episodic training.
+We consider finetuning the decoder only (\textit{ft-decoder}) and the full model (\textit{ft-full}). \\ \textbf{Results.} \cref{table:fewshot} shows that \model improves over supervised pretraining and achieves state-of-the-art $30$-shot results compared to approaches that utilize larger backbones. \model only uses a simple fine-tuning strategy, while other methods may include more complicated episodic training.

 \cref{table:fewshot_nobase} shows that \model achieves competitive few-shot performance even when the model is not trained on the abundant base class data.
 As a reference point, TFA~\cite{wang2020frustratingly} is a previous fine-tuning method that trains on the abundant base class data, and we can see that \model outperforms it without additional supervision from the base class data.